CIÉ 121 Class: Withdrawal

-The first member of the class to be withdrawn was 125 on the 6th of March 1986 following an electrical fire, though it had been extensively damaged in an accident twelve years previously.
+The first member of the class to be withdrawn was 125 on 6 March 1986 following an electrical fire, though it had been extensively damaged in an accident twelve years previously.
 However it was not scrapped until 2002.

-By 1995, the 201 class had replaced the 121 class on most passenger routes.
-Throughout the late 1990s the fleet dwindled, and by 2005 only numbers 124 and B134 remained in service, with number 123 in storage for five years until eventually being scrapped in 2008.
+By 1995, the 201 Class had replaced the 121 Class on most passenger routes.
+Throughout the late 1990s the fleet dwindled, and by 2005 only numbers 124 and B134 remained in service, with 123 in storage for five years until eventually being scrapped in 2008.
 The rest of the fleet was also scrapped, due to the decline in freight traffic that they were also used for.